exonum/exonum-doc/src/get-started/test-service.md

 ```

 Note that this method uses the `unwrap_err` method instead of
 `unwrap`.
-While `unwrap` will panic if the returned value will contain
+While `unwrap` will panic if the returned value is
-an error, what is expectedly in this case.
+erroneous, `unwrap_err` acts in the opposite way, panicking if
+the response does not contain an error.

 ### Creating Blocks